 Card 2: Give your kids some paper and markers and let them make a card for someone in the military.
 Here is where you can find the address to send it to.

-Card 3: Give your kids a small chore and then go to the store to buy a couple canned goods that they can drop in a food drive box, or the church food pantry.
+Card 3: Give your kids a small chore and then go to the store to buy a couple of canned goods that they can drop in a food drive box or the church food pantry.
 This takes a little time but teaches A LOT!

 Card 4: This card will take a little planning ahead but it’s a great way for your child to get the message that there are kids who receive very little for Christmas.
 It doesn’t have to be a big gift but something to get the message across.

 You can also grab this Elf on the Shelf idea page to help you organize your month.
 It can be found in my Buffalo Check Planner here.

 I hope you enjoy these and build lots of wonderful memories with your children.